tBaxter/questions-for-employers/README.md

 **In the first 60 to 90 days of employment, what would be my most urgent priorities?** Helpful for getting past the position description to the real expectations of the work.
 Plus [the first 90 days are critical](https://randsinrepose.com/archives/ninety-days/).

-**What is the one thing I cannot fail at the first year?** Similar to the above question, this helps you get a sense of what your success criteria would be as well as how well the employer has defined the role.
-If they don't have clear answers to either of these, the role is probably poorly defined and not set up for success.
+**What is the one thing I absolutely must get right the first year?** Similar to the above question, this helps you get a sense of what your success criteria would be as well as how well the employer has defined the role.
+This one can also help get a better sense of the real priorities, which may differ from what the role description indicated.
+If they don't have clear answers to either of these questions, the role is probably poorly defined and not set up for success.

+**What does success look like *for your customers* for someone in this role?** A great question to help get a sense of how user-focused the organization is.

 **What are the key accomplishments you’d like to see in this role over the next year?** This one's pretty much the inverse of the prior, but can be useful to compare and contrast responses.